kelp404/capybara-router/README.md

 [![CircleCI](https://circleci.com/gh/kelp404/capybara-router.svg?style=svg)](https://circleci.com/gh/kelp404/capybara-router)

 This is a react router without flux and redux.
 We just want a simple way to build a Single Page Application.
+Define rules that include the component and how to fetch data of the each page in a router.

 <img src="_capybara.jpg" height="400px"/>